9 Steps To Prolong The Life Of Your Home HVAC Unit

 That being said, there are some things you can do on your own to increase the lifespan and efficiency of your home HVAC unit if you follow these simple steps:

-Buy a Better Filter
+Buy a Better HVAC Air Filter

 The high-efficiency pleated filters available for nearly every home HVAC unit today have an electrostatic charge that works as a magnet.
 This collects even the tiniest of particles that could otherwise enter your home and reduce your indoor air quality.